rangle/ngCourse2/handout/forms/built-in_validators.md

 # Built-in Validators

-In contrast with our first approach, we are not going to be using the HTML properties `required` and `minlength`, instead we are going to pass these validators to the Control constructor of both fields.
+In contrast with our first approach, we are not going to use the HTML properties `required` and `minlength`.
+Instead we will pass these validators to the Control constructor of both fields.

 _app/my-form.component.ts_
 ```javascript